Frequently Asked Questions

 Do I have a problem with drugs and/or alcohol?

-Take an online assessment to gain insight to your level of drug and/or alcohol involvement.
-If you answered yes to over five of the questions you might consider contacting either the Council on Chemical Abuse, Treatment Access and Services Center (TASC), a physician, or the Drug and Alcohol Hotline at (610) 988-8186.
+Take an online assessment to gain insight into your level of drug and/or alcohol involvement.
+If you answered yes to over five of the questions you might consider contacting either the Council on Chemical Abuse, Treatment Access and Services Center (TASC), a physician or the Drug and Alcohol Hotline at (484) 628-8186.!--more-->

 How will I pay for treatment services?